Villa materiaalina – ominaisuudet, huolto ja ekologisuus - Lahja ja Sisustus Juuttisäkki

 Often the best care for wool is to let it be wool.

-One of the most common mistakes is to wash wool “just in case”.
+One of the most common mistakes is to wash wool "just in case."

 Why is this a problem?

-2. Water too hot
+2. Water that is too hot

 Why is this a problem?